tearust/teaproject/obsidian/_2_user_manual/README.md

 ![[Pasted image 20231212180253.png]]

 The address on the left is the currently connected address for this web page.
-For additional information about the Metamask connect feature, visit [[_a_Metamask connect|_a_Metamask connect]].
+For additional information about the Metamask connect feature, visit [[_b02_Metamask connect|Metamask connect]].

 {% endtab %}
 {% endtabs %}
 #### Check auth list and sign
 Click on the login icon to review all necessary authentication steps.
 If you agree with all requested authorizations, proceed to sign this login transaction using Metamask's **sign** button.
-For more information about requested authorizations, refer to [[_a_tapp auth|TApp authorizations]].
+For more information about requested authorizations, refer to [[_b03_tapp auth|TApp authorizations]].

 {% tabs %}
 {% tab title="Phone" %}